amachino/command-ai/README.md

 You can also use the following commands:

+- `/help`   - view available commands
-- `exit` - exit the CLI.
+- `/exit`   - exit the program
-- `log` - view the current conversation log.
+- `/log`    - view the current conversation log
-- `save` - save the current conversation log to a file.
+- `/save`   - save the conversation log to a file
-- `clear` - clear the current conversation log.
+- `/clear`  - clear all the conversation log
-- `forget` - delete the previous message.
+- `/forget` - cancel the previous message

 ## Arguments

-You can pass the following arguments to the CLI:
+You can pass the following arguments to the `ai` command:

 - `-m, --model` - the model to use for generating text completions.
 - `-M, --max_tokens` - the maximum number of tokens (words) to generate in the completion.